 - Login Fragment

-- Sign up Fragment
+- Sign Up Fragment

-Wait a minute, what about the gap?
+What about the gap?

 Let’s break it down:

-- TextSize is the size of text when it’s been folded (vertical text).
+- textSize is the size of the text when it’s been folded (vertical text).

 First things first — the XML file:

-Here’s what we get:
+Here is what we get: